Winnifred R. Louis (The University of Queensland), Gi K. Chonu (James Cook University), Kiara Minto (University of Queensland)

 - gpsr@libri.de

-Winnifred R. Louis is a Professor in Psychology at the University of Queensland.
-Her research examines how social change occurs, and how identity and norms influence decision-making.
-She has published over 150 papers studying this broad topic in contexts from collective action and political violence to environmental choices and health.
+Winnifred R. Louis is Professor of Psychology at the University of Queensland.
+Her research examines how social change occurs and how identity and norms influence decision-making.
+She has published more than 150 papers studying this broad topic in contexts ranging from collective action and political violence to environmental choices and health.

 Introduction and overview; Part I. Intergroup Relations and Group